lmanzanillas/ULALAP/README.md

 ```
 /run/beamOn 1
 ```
 Then you can use a macro in batch mode (for example test.mac) if you are running thousands of events.
-To change the settings as energy of photons, degree of polarization or angle of polarization, etc just modify the test.mac file
+To change the settings as energy of particle, etc just modify the test.mac file

 ```
 #just in case, it shoud be true by default

-#Uncomment this line to set the output directory, by default you will save the file in the same build directory

 /run/beamOn 9000000